CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

 ### Prerequisites

+* On-Prem:
+ * Resources on a VM infrastructure for running the on-prem SUREedge instance.
+Popular VM infrastructures, such as VMware, Hyper-V or KVM are supported.
+ * A Windows (Windows 8.x, Windows Server 2008 or later) VM running within the VM infrastructure described in Prerequisite 1.
+* On-CenturyLink Cloud:
-* Access to the CenturyLink Cloud platform as an authorized user
+ * Access to the CenturyLink Cloud platform as an authorized user.
-* Resources for running the on-prem SUREedge instance
+ * A license for a Windows VM in CenturyLink Cloud.

 ### Postrequisites